kotori-y/Scopy/docs/user_guide.rst

 Molecular Pretreater
 ---------------------
-The check and preparation for molecular structures is the necessary prerequisite for subsequent data analysis, especially for molecular resources downloaded from web sources.
+The check and preparation for molecular structures are the necessary prerequisites for subsequent data analysis, especially for molecular resources downloaded from web sources.
 Considering its importance, the Scopy library provides :mod:`scopy.ScoPretreat` module to realize molecular preparation.

 The :mod:`scopy.ScoPretreat` proivdes the following functions: